ali-rantakari/Sanat/README.md

 ### Section titles

+_(Sections are optional — translation files don't have to contain sections.)_

-Section titles are prepended by at least three `=` symbols:
+Section titles begin with least three `=` symbols at the beginning of a line:

     === Login view